The Clark Behavioral Health Region

 During the 2017 session, regional behavioral health boards were formed to address behavioral health in Nevada.
 The regions were redrawn during the 2019 session and Nye County was split into regions.
 The northern half of Nye County is part of the Southern Region and the southern half is part of the Clark County Region.
 For data purposes, Nye County data is included in the Southern Region.

-Dr. Lesley Dickson, Center for Behavioral Health/Nevada Psychiatric Association
+LESLEY DICKSON Center for Behavioral Health, Nevada Psychiatric Association

-Michelle Bennett, Regional Behavioral Health Coordinator, Clark County
+Vacant Regional Behavioral Health Coordinator, Clark County Social Service

 The Clark Regional Policy Board continues to embrace a data-driven approach to identifying the behavioral health needs and system gaps of the region.
 That said, the success of a data-driven approach depends on the existence of data, the quality of the data gathered, as well as the rigor and pertinence of its analysis and interpretation.